 • ReportingBasis indicates how display the output.
 See examples in Reporting Basis.

-Fig. 18 - The Use Analytic Flags Table is selected in Detected Value and Non-detect Options in DISPLAY OPTIONS form.
+Fig. 18 - Settings for Detected Value and Non-detect Options in Display/Graphing Options form.

 • ReportingPriority determines the flag’s priority in formatting the value for output.
 The flag with the lowest number will determine the format.
 Note that ReportingPriority is an integer and only accepts whole numbers.
 See examples of this in Figure 21 and Figure 22.